nickpoerio/DRLND-collaboration_competition/Report.md

 ## Learning Algorithm #2: MADDPG with shared networks

-My first attempts to use a canonical version of MADDPG (with or without shared networks) were insuccessful due to the difficulty of starting learning something overall.
-What my intuition suggested is that the critic space was now too prone to variance, especially for the Tennis game, where the collaboration effects are quite limited (the actors don't see each other!).
+My first attempts to use a canonical version of MADDPG (with or without shared networks) were insuccessful due to the difficulty of starting learning something at all.
+What my intuition suggested is that the critic space was now too prone to variance, especially for this Tennis game, where the collaboration effects are quite limited (the actors don't see each other!).
 Hence I decided to start from the DDPG, changing the critic so that:

--it outputs 1 value for each agent using 2 equal network branches (in practice, the same critic for each agent) -it adds a correction contribution built from the last hidden space, shared between the two agents.
+- it outputs 1 value for each agent using 2 equal network branches (in practice, the same critic for each agent)
+- it adds a correction contribution built from the last hidden space, shared between the two agents.

 This way, the critic parameters increase is very limited and te results effectively show a slight improvement with respect to the DDPG.
 More importantly, the learning process has appeared to be much more stable, as well as the sensitivity to the hyperparameters has been reduced.
 I could use the same values used in DDPG, except for GAMMA = .99 which reduces the greediness (DDPG was not learning at all with this choice).